 Most business leaders appreciate how important technology is to staying competitive, but many have difficulty choosing between hiring an in-house IT team and outsourcing their needs to an MSP (managed services provider).
 Complicating matters further is that every business has a different set of goals, and failing to align technology with these goals can easily put your business in a worse situation than before.

 Making the right decision comes down to a few critical points.
 Here’s what to consider when choosing between in-house and outsourced IT:

-One of the most common misconceptions about partnering with an MSP is that it cost exponentially more than keeping everything in house.
-In fact, both arrangements provide similar levels of control.
+One of the most common misconceptions about partnering with an MSP is that it might cost more than keeping everything in house.
+In fact, both arrangements provide similar levels of budget control.
 And for most small- to medium-sized businesses, in-house IT isn’t just more expensive, it’s also much harder to forecast.

 An in-house IT department budget needs to cover the hardware, software licenses, and expertise needed to keep everything running optimally.
 For example, the salary for an IT administrator in Toronto is $75K, and in-house servers, high-end workstations and networking hardware doesn’t come cheap either.
 By contrast, MSPs charge a predictable fee that is usually much lower than $75k per year and includes outsourced support that outperforms a single technician.

 The ability of in-house IT to grow on short notice is inherently limited by factors such as physical space, on-site expertise, pre-existing infrastructure, and budgetary constraints.
 For example, a small startup may do just fine with a single server rack and a dozen workstations in the early days, but when expansion happens, it happens fast and those needs could double overnight.